The Parthenon, Perfection and Paul

 The Acropolis in Athens with surrounding green trees

-What can we learn from this great accomplishment?
-What message does this work of stone offer us as travelers today?
-I imagine it can have a different lesson for each person, but it seems one lesson is clear.
+I imagine it can have a different lesson for each person.
+However, one lesson seems clear.
 Perfection arises from imperfection.
 Tiny adjustments in degrees and carving create the counter perspective needed to enjoy the perceived perfection.
-The Parthenon sits majestically, stable and strong not because it is constructed at right angles and straight lines, but without them, on purpose.
-What else in our lives outwardly can look like perfection when it is actually not?
+The Parthenon sits majestically, stable, and strong.
+Not because it is constructed at right angles and straight lines.
+On the contrary, it is because it was made without them.

 Destruction of 1687